August 13, 2025

 3. Structured movement or injury prevention programs

 Why it works: Physical inactivity and musculoskeletal issues are leading causes of workplace absence.
-Programs like Sword’s Move proactively prevent injury and reduce chronic pain, helping employees stay active and productive.
+Programs that support movement, function, and long-term habit formation can help employees stay active and productive.

-What the best vendors offer: Personalized plans with expert guidance, progress tracking, integration with other care pathways, and digital delivery that supports consistent adherence.
+What the best vendors offer: Personalized plans with expert guidance, progress tracking, integration with other care pathways, and AI-native delivery that supports consistent adherence.

-Evidence: Sword Move participants experience 48% pain reduction and 68% productivity improvement.⁴
+Evidence: Sword’s preventive movement support has been associated with 48% pain reduction and 68% productivity improvement.⁴

 4. Caregiver and parental support